How do I contact the Instructor ?

 I have registered for a Web-based Course - now what do I do ?

-Go to the Web Pages for your Course, browse through them to see what the Course will involve, and send the "Contact Information" to the Instructor.
+Go to the Web Pages for your Course, browse through them to see what the Course will involve, and plan your schedule of work for the course.

 May I start working on the Course before the beginning of the Semester ?

-Yes, when you have registered with the ENMU Administration you may start as soon as you like.
+Yes, when you have registered with the ENMU Registrar's Office you may start as soon as you like, though you will not be able to submit your work until BlackBoard is opened for students for the semester.

 May I send in my Essays and/or Reading Reports early ?